rohanshahdesign/analyzerrr/.docs/PRD.md

 ### 3.5.
 User Interface
 - The risk score, textual representation, and summary of concerns will be displayed in the extension's UI.
 - The UI will be user-friendly and easily accessible.
+- A loader animation will be displayed while the analysis is in progress.

 ### 3.6.
 Algorithm and Weighting
 - The scoring algorithm will use a weighted system to reflect the importance of different privacy factors.
 Key topics like **Data Sharing** and **User Rights** will have specific weights assigned to them to accurately calculate the final risk score.